AshharShah/AshharShah/README.md

 Hi, My Name is <strong>Ashhar</strong>,

 I am a student at one of Pakistan's leading Computer Science and Engineering University <strong> Ghulam Ishaq Khan Institute </strong> pursuing a bachelor's degree in Computer Science.
-I use this playform to collaborate with people working on the same project as me as well as showcase the projects I have made.
+I use this platform to collaborate with people working on the same project as me as well as showcase the projects I have made.

 <hr>